-If you have been charged with domestic vandalism in Rhode Island, you should contact RI Domestic Vandalism Lawyer Matthew Marin right away.
+If you have been charged with domestic vandalism in Rhode Island, you should contact the RI Domestic Vandalism Lawyers at Marin and Barrett, Inc. right away.
 You are facing a criminal conviction with a sentence including hundreds of dollars in fines, up to 100 hours of community service, probation, and up to one year in jail.
 When a Police Department charges vandalism as a domestic violence crime, a criminal conviction carries mandatory attendance at a lengthy Batterers Intervention Program appropriate to address the violent behavior.

 Rhode Island Domestic Vandalism Lawyers

-I take my job as a Rhode Island Domestic Vandalism Lawyer very seriously, and work relentlessly to achieve the very best result for my clients in and out of court.
-I strongly believe that a well-planned defense strategy and the assistance of an experienced and skillful Rhode Island Domestic Vandalism Lawyer can make all the difference between a criminal conviction - and a verdict of “not guilty.”
+We take our job as a Rhode Island Domestic Vandalism Lawyers very seriously, and we work relentlessly to achieve the very best result for our clients in and out of court.
+We strongly believe that a well-planned defense strategy and the assistance of an experienced and skillful Rhode Island Domestic Vandalism Lawyer can make all the difference between a criminal conviction - and a verdict of “not guilty.”

 Don't face domestic vandalism charges alone.
 Contact us today for a free consultation and get the skilled defense you need!

 Understanding Domestic Vandalism Charges in Rhode Island